strapi/documentation/docusaurus/docs/user-docs/media-library/organizing-assets-with-folders.md

 By default, the Media Library displays folders and assets created at the root level.
 Clicking a folder navigates to this folder, and displays the following elements:

-- the folder title and breadcrumbs to navigate to a parent folder (1)
+- the folder title and breadcrumbs to navigate to a parent folder <ScreenshotNumberReference number="1" />
-- the subfolders (2) the current folder contains
+- the subfolders <ScreenshotNumberReference number="2" /> the current folder contains
-- all assets (3) from this folder
+- all assets <ScreenshotNumberReference number="3" /> from this folder

 <ThemedImage
   alt="Media library one folder deep, with back button and updated folder title"